dividedmind/statistics-done-wrong/freedom.rst

 statistical analyses until one works.\ :cite:p:`Simmons:2011iw`

 Medical researchers have devised ways of preventing this.
-Researchers are often required to draft a clinical trial protocol, explaining how the data will be collected and analyzed.
+Researchers are often required to draft a :index:`clinical trial protocol`, explaining how the data will be collected and analyzed.
 Since the protocol is drafted before the researchers see any data, they can't possibly craft their analysis to be most favorable to them.
+Unfortunately, many studies depart from their protocols and perform different analysis, allowing for researcher bias to creep in.\
-Unfortunately, many studies depart from their protocols and perform different analysis, allowing for researcher bias to creep in.\ :cite:p:`Chan:2008bb,Chan:2004gm` Many other scientific fields have no protocol publication requirement at all.
+:cite:p:`Chan:2008bb,Chan:2004gm` Many other scientific fields have no protocol publication requirement at all.

 The proliferation of statistical techniques has given us many useful tools, but it seems they have been put to use as blunt objects.
 One must simply beat the